billerickson/wp-cli-plugin-install-missing/README.md

 # wp-cli-install-missing
 Install any plugins that are "active" but not installed.

-I use it when pulling an updated database from my development server to my local installation.
+I use it when pulling an updated database to my local installation.
 If any plugins were installed since I last worked on the site, this will add them to my local install as well.

 * `wp plugin install-missing --dry-run` - Run the search and show report, but don't install missing plugins
 * `wp plugin install-missing` - Run the search, show report, and install missing plugins